David Green (baseball)

-David Alejandro Green Casaya (December 4, 1960 – January 29, 2022) was a Nicaraguan professional baseball player who was an outfielder and first baseman in Major League Baseball (MLB).
+David Alejandro Green Casaya (December 4, 1960 – January 25, 2022) was a Nicaraguan professional baseball player who was an outfielder and first baseman in Major League Baseball (MLB).
 Between 1981 and 1987, he spent parts of six seasons in the MLB.
 He was a member of the St. Louis Cardinals for five of those years, and he also spent one season with the San Francisco Giants.

 Early life

 Green was born in Managua, Nicaragua, on December 4, 1960.
 He was one of ten children of Edward Green Sinclair and Bertha Casaya.
-His father was a very successful baseball player in Nicaragua, as an outfielder for the Cinco Estrellas club of Managua and the Nicaragua national baseball team.
+His father, Edward (or Eduardo) Green, was a very successful baseball player in Nicaragua, as an outfielder for the Cinco Estrellas club of Managua and the Nicaragua national baseball team.
 Green was raised in a primarily Spanish-speaking home in the primarily Creole-speaking city of Bluefields.
 His sisters, Isabel and Carlota, were noted basketball players.
 Green is considered to have been born in 1960, although there has been some debate about his age.

-Career
+Professional career

 Milwaukee Brewers (1979–1980)

 An amateur free agent, Green signed a contract with the Milwaukee Brewers on September 24, 1978.
 He made his professional debut the following year with the Class A Stockton Ports of the California League.
 He appeared in 136 games for Stockton, batting .262 with 8 home runs and 70 RBI.
 Green spent the 1980 season with the Class AA Holyoke Millers of the Eastern League.
 He batted .291 over 129 games, hitting 8 homers and driving in 67 runs.
 Green's 19 triples were the most in the Eastern League that season.